bcmichael/RNMR-Docs/docs/command/full_command.md

 Description:
 `CALC` performs desk calculator operations in reverse Polish notation.
-Arguments are pushed onto the calculator stack and operations are performed on them, yielding results which may either be printed to the screen or popped into local or global arguments.
+Arguments are pushed onto the calculator stack and operations are performed on them, yielding results which may either be printed to the screen (PRT) or popped into local (>>) or global (>) arguments. `CALC` can perform basic arithmetic operations (+,-,\*,/) using infix notation with parentheses for order of operations.
+The result of this infix math is pushed onto the stack like any other argument.
 All calculations are performed internally using single precision floating point arithmetic.
-The results are presented as integers (NDEC -1) unless modified by the NDEC operator, as described below:
+The results are presented as integers (NDEC -1) unless modified by the NDEC flag or the NDEC operator, as described below.
+For example the following
+command:

+    CALC /NDEC=2 1/3 PRT

+will print the following as an informational message:

+    VAL    =0.33

 `CALC` operates on each argument on the command line from left to right.
 Remember that each argument can contain no more than 16 characters.
 The calculator stack used by `CALC` has a depth of 10.
 If an attempt is made to push more than 10